fgeorges/mlproj-web/src/databases.md

 In those place, you can either put a full database object definition, or rather use a *database reference*.
-A database reference is an object containing only one property: `idref` to point to a database by ID, or `nameref` to point to a database by name:
+A database reference is an object containing only one property: `idref` to point to a database by ID, `nameref` to point to a database by name, or `sysref` to give the name of a database existing outside of this project (typically a *system database*, like `Documents` or `Modules`):

     "schema": {
         "nameref": "@{code}-schema"
     },
     "security": {
         "idref": "security"
+    },
+    "triggers": {
+        "sysref": "Triggers"
     }

 ## Overall structure